Why Hasn’t the U.S. Done More Coronavirus Tests?

 As cases of COVID-19 continue to spike around the world, the CDC warned on Tuesday that Americans should prepare for the likelihood that the coronavirus will eventually spread here.
 Amid escalating outbreaks outside of China, it’s clear that there has been undetected transmission of the virus from countries with which the U.S. has not restricted travel.
 While there has not been a corresponding spike in cases within the U.S., many health experts are warning the coronavirus may already be here.
 That remains an unknown though — in no small part because the U.S. has done very little testing for the virus.
 And thanks to problems at the CDC, including the distribution of a faulty test kit for the coronavirus, it’s not clear when the country’s testing capacity will improve.

+“We’re testing everybody that we need to test,” President Trump insisted on Wednesday during his first press conference on the coronavirus.
+He’s almost certainly wrong.

+Also on Wednesday, the U.S. confirmed its first coronavirus case of unknown origin — providing the first evidence that the virus is spreading, undetected, inside the U.S. without any known, direct link to the original outbreak in mainland China.
+It may not be the first undetected outbreak, either.
 On Monday, the Washington Post reported that at one unnamed hospital in the U.S., clinicians were unable to test a patient who had developed coronavirus-like symptoms after returning from a trip to Singapore.

 Across the country, some health-care facilities and public health laboratories have begun looking for alternative ways to test for the virus, including using imported tests or developing their own, but those efforts have faced regulatory delays.
 At the same time, the CDC guidelines on who should be tested for the coronavirus have not been expanded, even as the disease has spread around the globe.

 Below is a look at what’s gone wrong and what may come next.

-Note: This post has been updated to include President Trump’s comment on the testing and the news of the first confirmed coronavirus case of unknown origin in the U.S.